huddlej/seasonal-flu-reports/narratives/seasonal-flu-reports_2022-05-31.md

 # [Clades represent potentially relevant biological or epidemiological groups ](https://nextstrain.org/community/huddlej/seasonal-flu-reports/flu/seasonal/2022-05-31/h3n2/ha/2y/cell/fra?d=tree,frequencies&p=full)

 Viral genomes that share a single common ancestor in a phylogeny are called "clades".
-We identify clades by the mutations that we find in their inferred ancestral genome.
+We define a clade by the mutations that we find in its inferred ancestral genome.
 These clades may represent viruses with similar phenotypes or geographic distributions.

 ```auspiceMainDisplayMarkdown